knobs-dials/straceD/README.md

 ## Considerations

+Programs run more slowly while having strace attached to it.

+I'm fairly sure that a process can be straced by only one thing at a time, so consider possible clashes with similar tools, debuggers and such.

 You need root rights.

-Programs run more slowly while having strace attached to it.

-I think a process can be straced only once at a time, so consider possible clashes with similar tools, debuggers and such.

 The "if is stays in D state" is actually "if `ps` reports that more than once, some time apart", which is somewhat coarse.
 I consider this a feature because it ignores some short syscalls, but you may wish to lower it.